gianksp/warbots/README.md

 ![Warbots](https://warbots.io/images/logo.png)

-[Warbots.io](https://warbots.io) is a **programming game** where the goal is to **build and program (using TypeScript)** a combat bot Operating System to compete against other robots in a battle arenas and player vs environment scenarios .
+[Warbots.io](https://warbots.io) is an **open source programming game** where the goal is to **build and program (using TypeScript)** a combat bot Operating System to compete against other robots in a battle arenas and player vs environment scenarios .
 The player is the programmer of the bot, who will have no direct influence on the game.
 Instead, the player must write the AI of the bot telling it how to behave and react on events occurring in the battle arena.

 The game is designed to help you learn Programming, and have fun doing it.
 Bots are written in the TypeScript Programming Language, and the Warbot games run on web.